-Neurotherapy is an approach to therapy, which aims to retrain the brain, either developing new skills or increasing brain fitness and performance through exercise.
-The signs and symptoms of a disorder improve over the long-term using neurofeedback.
+While most of the mental health conditions respond well through medications and different types of therapies, many other conditions do not respond to typical treatment methods.
+This is where Neurofeedback helps.
+Neurotherapy treatment aims to retrain the brain, either developing new skills or increasing brain fitness and performance through exercise.
+The signs and symptoms of disorder improve over the long-term use of neurofeedback therapy.

 - Stress relief